-- 5.1.2. those that are about something which a fair-minded person would consider to be trivial; - 5.1.3. those where the student is pursuing in a way that is having a seriously negative effect on the University's staff or work; - 5.1.4. those where the student is looking for a remedy that lacks any serious purpose or value. - 5.2.
-The Quality Assurance and Compliance Manager (or nominee) will decide whether an appeal is dismissed on this basis. - 5.3.
-Where the appeal is dismissed, the student can submit an Appeal Review Request within 7 calendar days of being notified.
+- 5.1.
+Appeals that are identified as having no serious purpose or that are intended to cause disruption or annoyance will be dismissed.
+Examples include the following types of appeals: - 5.1.1. those that the University has previously considered and decided; - 5.1.2. those that are about something which a fair-minded person would consider to be trivial: - 5.1.3. those where the student is pursuing in a way that is having a seriously negative effect on the University's staff or work; - 5.1.4. those where the student is looking for a remedy that lacks any serious purpose or value. - 5.2.
+The Appeals, Conduct and Complaints Office will decide whether an appeal is dismissed on this basis. - 5.3.
+Where the appeal is dismissed, the student can submit an Appeal Review